LassoSoft/LassoGuide/lasso_guide_source/operations/retrieving-email.rst

 POP Type
 ========

-The `email_pop` type is used to establish a connection to a POP email server, inspect the available messages, download one or more messages, and mark messages for deletion.
+The :type:`email_pop` type is used to establish a connection to a POP email server, inspect the available messages, download one or more messages, and mark messages for deletion.

-The following describes the `email_pop` type and some of its member methods:
+The following describes the :type:`email_pop` type and some of its member
+methods:

 .. type:: email_pop
 .. method:: email_pop(\